-A coil herniation refers to part of a detachable coil prolapsing out of the aneurysm and into the parent artery.
-It is an uncommon complication, and is typically seen at the end of the embolisation procedure.
-A number of factors are contributory, including 1:
+A coil herniation refers to the part of a detachable coil prolapsing out of the aneurysm and into the parent artery.
+It is an uncommon complication and is typically seen at the end of the embolization procedure.
+Contributing factors include 1:

 - wide aneurysm neck